bayareala8s/Enterprise-Standard-Kafka-and-Spring-Boot/README.md

 This indicates that your application is running and healthy.
 If there are any issues with your application, the status will be `DOWN` and additional details about the issue will be provided.

+# Enterprise-Standard-Kafka-and-Spring-Boot
+Complete code related to Kafka using Spring Boot.

 ## H2 Database